 ‘Margaret, I…’

 ‘Yes, very well, you love me.
 So what?
 As clear as that was, so should it have been clear to you that I don’t want any part of your ridiculous love!
 Take it away!
+Let it go in the woods, the horrible thing.
 How obvious did I need to be!
 Have I ever shown any enthusiasm for your daily, uninvited entrances into my caravan!
 I-’

 There came a crashing and a shriek.
 A little more noise, a little more fury, then quiet.
 Someone was sobbing.
 Brian stopped sobbing, however, after hearing something moving around in the toilet.
 He wasn’t quite as alone as he’d thought.
-He sat riveted with his back to the cupboard, waiting transfixed for what would come out.
-No doubt he excepted the manifestation of his doom, he expected death himself to come for him through that door.
-But what came instead was far worse.
-Out plopped a naked torso with one arm and a head without ears, without a nose, without lips, without cheeks, without eyelids, without one of its eyes, dragging itself towards him along the floor.
-Brian ran as fast as he could back to the village.
+He sat riveted with his back to the cupboard, waiting transfixed for what would come out, and no doubt he excepted the manifestation of his doom, he expected death himself to come for him through that door.
+But what came instead was much worse.

 Maybe half an hour later, a group of villagers arrived well armed at the caravan.
 They had to retreat in horror before entering again, for so grotesque was the scene awaiting them inside.
 What did it look like?
 Did you see where it went? they were asking Pile.
 Or, Was it an animal you recognised, or something else? or Was there only one, or several creatures?
 The women were weeping over Margaret’s corpse, and the men were desperately trying to get any information out of Pile, but, in such a fresh state of grief, and, as we’ve said, without a tongue, he could provide them with nothing.